 Prenatal depression and anxiety can have an impact on a developing baby.
 There is some research evidence to suggest that stress during pregnancy may be related to preterm birth, lower birth rate, and developmental delays.
 However, taking steps to address these issues and making efforts to bond closely with your baby after birth is also associated with positive developmental outcomes for children.
 Therefore, it’s important to remember that even if you struggle with depression and anxiety during pregnancy, you can recover and develop a close mother-child bond.

-Coping with Depression and Anxiety during Pregnancy
+Coping with Depression and Anxiety Increase During Pregnancy